-Besides the terribly low CPU performance for gaming, the integrated graphics cards found on Intel Celeron are also among the weakest.
+Besides the low CPU performance for gaming, the integrated graphics cards found on Intel Celeron are among the weakest.

 The latest Intel Celeron G5920 offers the Intel UHD 610 integrated graphics.
 This has a G3DMark score of 733.
 On the other hand, an Intel UHD 630 integrated graphics found on 10th Gen Intel Core i3 CPUs have a G3DMark score of 1371.

-For reference, compare this to an entry level ($80 MSRP) AMD Radeon RX 550 dedicated GPU that has a G3DMark score of 2764.
-Incidentally, this GPU is JUST right for supporting Fortnite at 1080P and 60 FPS at LOW settings.
-So you can only imagine how the Intel UHD 610 with a score of 733 would perform.
+For reference, compare this to an entry-level ($80 MSRP) AMD Radeon RX 550 dedicated GPU with a G3DMark score of 2764.
+Incidentally, this GPU supports Fortnite at 1080P and 60 FPS at LOW settings.
+So you can only imagine how the Intel UHD 610, with a score of 733, would perform.

-For gaming, aim for at least an Intel Core i3 from the latest Gen.
+Aim for at least an Intel Core i3 from the latest Gen for gaming.

-If your school work demands learning editing software, then steer clear of Intel Celeron CPUs.
+If your school work demands learning editing software, steer clear of Intel Celeron CPUs.

-When video editing, you will be lucky to even work on the likes of Adobe Premiere and Davinci Resolve without the system crashing or the software freezing EVEN if you are only using very simple effects and transitions on small clips.
+When video editing, you will be lucky to even work on Adobe Premiere Pro or Davinci Resolve without the system crashing or the software freezing, EVEN if you only use direct effects and transitions on small clips.

-Photo editing and graphic designing can be possible but ONLY if you are using small media files.
+Photo editing and graphic designing can be possible only if you use small media files.

 - Budget Desktops for Video Editing – Build Guide

 So is Intel Celeron Good for School Work?
-Well, all in all, for average students I do think that an Intel Celeron can suffice for their day-t0day school work.
+For average students, I think that an Intel Celeron can suffice for their day-to-day school work.

-If you are prudent in the way you use the Celeron based PC and if you are mindful of the fact that Celerons are among the WEAKEST CPUs in the market, then it can be a handy tool for most students.
+If you are prudent in using the Celeron-based PC and mindful that Celerons are among the WEAKEST CPUs in the market, then it can be a handy tool for most students.

-However, just do not expect your Celeron based laptop or desktop to win any kind of speed records.
+However, do not expect your Celeron-based laptop or desktop to win any speed record.
 Keep your expectations fair.

-Celeron based systems are affordable and that is their biggest selling point.
+Celeron-based systems are affordable, and that is their most significant selling point.
 They give everyday computing capability to students with budget constraints.